duncan-bayne/skeleton/README.md

 ## status

-*do not use this skeleton app for production work*.
+*Do not use this skeleton app for production work*.
 It should be considered proof-of-concept only.

 ## getting started